BerylCrescent/challenge_portfolio_Wiola/README.md

 * Filter Table - works in a simillar way to the search panel, but is a better version of this function and not highlited enough.
 It additionally helps us to clarify which particular attribute are we interested in finding,

-* Change language - used to translate the app into Polish or English.
+* Language - used to translate the app into Polish or English.
 Intuitive, however not all elements are translated to Polish, which should be improved,

 * Sign out - used to exit the app - intuitive.
 Still, there are ways we can improve it, for example adding a popup message in case it was clicked unintentionally -  'Are you sure you want to leave us so soon?', happened to me not once, not twice...